ctubio/Regul/README.md

 ```
 root@antMiner:~# nohub ./cgminer-fan.sh &
 ```
-this will start controlling the fan every `$DELAY` seconds, and restart your cgminer to apply the new fan speed every time that the temperature goes over or below a threshold.
+this will start controlling the temperature and the fan speed every `$DELAY` seconds.
+It will edit the configuration file and restart your cgminer to apply the new fan speed every time that the temperature goes over or below a threshold.
 ### View Log:
 you can run anytime:
 ```